jawalsh/z616-comic-books-and-their-readers-SP26/docs/week02.md

 - *apply* concepts and methods from Jenkins to other areas and manifestations of fandom.
 - *share* a fandom experience with the class to reflect on our own encounters with fandom.

+### Define and identify the following terms
+- acafan

 ## Before class: Readings, resources, and tasks-
 - Complete the “[Share: Please introduce yourself](https://iu.instructure.com/courses/2120676/assignments/14645016)”
 - Jenkins, H. (2012).
 [Introduction](https://iu.instructure.com/files/149239572/download?download_frd=1). *Textual Poachers* (2nd ed.) (pp. 1-8).
 New York, NY: Routledge.